 Students who are required to participate in the program will recieve an email with details.
 If you think you would benefit from participating but are not on probation, please feel free to contact us.
-The supports provided in this program are available to all students.
+The support provided in this program is available to all students.

 This program is facilitated by the Class Deans in collaboration with the Counseling Center and the Advising and Learning Assistance Center.

 FOCUS 2, brought to you by the CCPD, is very useful in helping you to confirm or choose an academic major.
 You have the opportunity to research careers by name or by industry, and you can compare two occupations side by side.
 You may also explore careers based on your academic major.